Canon R6 vs T2i

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T2i is notably smaller (7 percent) than the Canon R6.
-Moreover, the T2i is markedly lighter (22 percent) than the Canon R6.
-It is worth mentioning in this context that the Canon R6 is splash and dust resistant, while the T2i does not feature any corresponding weather-sealing.
+Moreover, the T2i is markedly lighter (22 percent) than the R6.
+It is worth mentioning in this context that the R6 is splash and dust resistant, while the T2i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-Concerning battery life, the Canon R6 gets 360 shots out of its LP-E6NH battery, while the T2i can take 440 images on a single charge of its LP-E8 power pack.
-The power pack in the Canon R6 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+Concerning battery life, the R6 gets 360 shots out of its LP-E6NH battery, while the T2i can take 440 images on a single charge of its LP-E8 power pack.
+The power pack in the R6 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.